tomsWebConsulting/twcsl/Page/Store/Detail/Store Page Detail Add to Cart Button Text Change/README.md

 * Options

-  * Page Specific
+  * Store Page Specific

     * Use this option if you have only a single page you want to have this effect.

-    * Add code from file **[store page detail add to cart button text change.html][5]** to Page Settings > Advanced > Page Header Code Injection for the page.
+    * Add code from file **[store page detail add to cart button text change.html][5]** to Page Settings > Advanced > Page Header Code Injection for the store page.
 Please see [per-page code injection][6].
 Read the code for any instructions within.

   * Site-wide